 During the last two years of medical school, students begin their clinical experience, going through rotations at clinics and hospitals.
 Students work under attending physicians to begin their practical training in medicine.
 The fourth year of medical school is when the second licensing test is issued, as well as when students begin their residency training.
 As an alternative to undergraduate degrees and medical school, some institutions allow students to take a 6-year combination training and education program, which gives students a compressed medical and academic education.

 A doctor's internship or clerkship period is known as a residency.
-Most doctors complete their residency in a 3-7 year period, depending on specialization.
+Most doctors complete their residency in a 3- to 7-year period, depending on specialization.
 The first year of residency is when the final medical licensing exam is given, while the residency itself focuses almost completely on practical training in a medical environment, rather than classroom learning.
-Post-residency fellowships might also be beneficial, as doctors can choose to sub-specialize in areas such as internal, geriatric or vascular medicine.
+Post-residency fellowships might also be beneficial, as doctors can choose to sub-specialize in areas such as internal, geriatric, or vascular medicine.

-Licensing requirements for doctors vary by state, but most states require at least a 1-year residency program and the passage of a board certification in whatever medical specialty a student has chosen.
-Once these requirements have been met, a doctor is normally considered a fully licensed medical professional and is legally able to practice in their respective fields.
+Licensing requirements for doctors vary by state, but most states require at least a 1-year residency program and the passage of a board certification exam in the medical specialty the student has chosen.
+Once these requirements have been met, a doctor is normally considered a fully licensed medical professional and is legally able to practice in their respective field.

-According to the U.S. Bureau of Labor Statistics (BLS), physicians and surgeons earned an average of $189,760 in 2014.
-In top-paying states like Mississippi, Minnesota, Maine, South Dakota and New Hampshire, the BLS reports physicians and surgeons were paid over $200,000 on average that year.
-Based on data from the BLS, there were 691,400 physicians and surgeons working in the U.S. in 2012, and employment opportunities for these professionals are expected to increase by 18% over the 2012-2022 decade.
+According to the U.S. Bureau of Labor Statistics (BLS), physicians and surgeons earned an average of $197,700 in 2015.
+Based on data from the BLS, there were 708,300 physicians and surgeons working in the U.S. in 2014, and employment opportunities for these professionals are expected to increase by 14% over the 2014-2024 decade.